yoni2k/google-translate-api/README.md

  _See known limitations about running it from Windows command line_
  - Run the module:
     `python src/translate.py`
- - Follow the instructions given
+ - Follow the instructions given in Standard Output
  - The translation will be presented on the screen

 ### Options: